-Once you identify what is causing your HTTPS insecure content warnings, you can plan an approach to fixing them.
+Once you identify what is causing your HTTPS insecure content warnings, you can plan how to fix them.
 Start by classifying your warnings in groups, and then look at how each group can be handled.

 Scripts and Stylesheets